 IFSM 410 Database Concepts (3).
 (Formerly Database Program Development.)
-Prerequisites: Programming experience, and IFSM 300, or equivalent.
+Prerequisites: IFSM 300 and one of the following: CMIS 140, CMIS 315, CMIS 340, CMSC 130, CMST 305, or IFSM 307.
 An introduction to the design and management of database systems in a business environment.
 Topics include the role of databases in organizations; the management of information as a critical business resource; types and functions of database management systems; conceptual data modeling and entity/relationship and semantic data models; and the fundamental principles of relational and object-oriented database design.
 The implementation and maintenance of database management systems and the role of the database administrator are discussed.
 Students may receive credit for only one of the following courses: CMIS 320 or IFSM 410.

 IFSM 411 SQL (3).
-Prerequisite: IFSM 410 or CMIS 320 or equivalent.
+Prerequisite: IFSM 410 or CMIS 320.
 In-depth practice using Structured Query Language (SQL), the most common database manipulation language.
 The various uses of SQL are illustrated through business-related case studies.
 The underlying theory of relations (including relational operators, keys, and entity and referential integrity) is discussed.
 Students may receive credit for only one of the following courses: CMIS 420, IFSM 411, or IFSM 498I.

-IFSM 420 Advanced Database Concepts

-(3).
-Prerequisite: IFSM 411, CMIS 320, or equivalent.
+IFSM 420 Advanced Database Concepts (3).
+Prerequisite: IFSM 411 or CMIS 320.
 Investigation and application of advanced database concepts, including database administration, database technology, and the selection and acquisition of database management systems.
 An intensive practicum in data modeling and system development in a database environment is provided.
 An overview of future trends in data management is also included.